lesnikyan/lisapet/readme.md

 - Builtin methods of `maybe`.
 `.get()` - returen value from `some`.
 `.map(function)` - if it is `some` then applies function to inner value and returns some with result, otherwise returns `none`.
-`.maybe(default, function(val))` - if it is `some` then returns result of function, applied to inner value, otherwise returns default value.
+`.maybe(default, function(val))` - if it is `some` then returns result of function, applied to the inner value, otherwise returns default value.
-`.fold(accumulator, function(acc, val))` - if instance is `some` it apply function to accumulator and inner value and returns result, otherwise if `none` it returns accumulator.
+`.fold(accumulator, function(acc, val))` - if instance is `some` it applies function to the accumulator and the inner value and returns result, otherwise if instace is `none` it returns accumulator.

 ```python
 # get()